 PURPOSE

-This document is issued in accordance with Clause 11.20 of the DCUSA and details DCP 195 ‘Service Level Agreement for Resolving Network Operational Issues’.
+This document is issued in accordance with Clause 11.20 of the DCUSA and details DCP 195 ‘Service Level Agreement for Resolving Network Operational Issues’ and Alternative Change Proposal DCP 195A .

-The voting process for the proposed variation and the timetable of the progression of the Change Proposal (CP) through the DCUSA Change Control Process is set out in this document.
+The voting process for the proposed variations and the timetable of the progression of the Change Proposals (CPs) through the DCUSA Change Control Process is set out in this document.

-Parties are invited to consider the proposed legal drafting amendments (Attachment 1) and submit their votes using the form attached as Attachment 2 to dcusa@electralink.co.uk no later than 4 July 2014.
+Parties are invited to consider the proposed legal drafting amendments for DCP 195 (Attachment 1) and DCP 195A (Attachment 2) and submit their votes using the form attached as Attachment 3 to dcusa@electralink.co.uk no later than 4 July 2014.

 BACKGROUND